 Garlic soup?
 You can’t be serious.
 This was the one dish that I was very hesitant to try.
 Don’t get me wrong – I love garlic as much as the next person…but soup?

-Apparently the Nepalese believe that it helps prevent elevation sickness and so my trekking partner ordered this dish while we were reaching higher elevations.
+Apparently the Nepalese believe that it helps prevent elevation sickness, so my trekking partner ordered this dish while we were reaching higher elevations on the Annapurna Circuit.
 I tried a spoonful of this soup and was hooked.

 The soup on it’s own isn’t anything amazing, but if you dip some roti/bread in it then it tastes like garlic bread.
-Soooo yummmm.
+Souper tasty…get it?

 This is a nice breakfast to have in Nepal.
 My favourite time that I ate Tibetan bread was when I was staying at a homestay up in the Himilayas in a small mountain village.
 We all sat on the floor of the hut, circling around the wood stove as the family made Tibetan bread for us – from scratch.